 Students continue their exploration of the Latin language and ancient Roman culture.

-Students continue the study of Latin grammar and vocabulary, translate increasingly complex material, and further their exploration of Roman culture and society.
+Students continue the study of Latin grammar and vocabulary, translate increasingly complex material, and further their exploration of ancient cultures and societies.

-Students continue the vigorous study of Latin grammar and vocabulary to be able to translate increasingly complex material, including several classic heroes and begin to study original works by Roman authors, including Pliny, Martial, Catullus, and Ovid.
+Students continue the vigorous study of Latin grammar and vocabulary in order to translate increasingly complex material, and they begin to study original works by ancient authors.

 Roman literature is a diverse and exciting field, and in this course, students have the opportunity to read authors such as Catullus, Ovid, Virgil, Caesar, Suetonius, and others.

-Students will utilize the basic concepts and methods of linear algebra to analyze basic applied problems, solve linear equations of equations and find eigenvalues and eigenvectors to enable diagonalization.
+Students will utilize the basic concepts and methods of linear algebra to analyze basic applied problems, solve linear equations, and find eigenvalues and eigenvectors to enable diagonalization.

 This advanced course is designed to further explore calculus topics after taking AP Calculus BC.

-Homeroom teachers incorporate a range of instructional techniques for reading, including on-level guided reading and elements of the Orton-Gillingham approach.
+Homeroom teachers incorporate a range of instructional techniques for reading, including targeted small group instruction and elements of the Orton-Gillingham approach.

-This course serves as an introduction to the historical, technical, and aesthetic responsibilities of digital photography.
+This fall semester-long course serves as an introduction to the historical, technical, and aesthetic responsibilities of digital photography.

-Students continue discussions of the historical, technical, and aesthetic responsibilities of digital photography.
+In this spring semester-long course, students continue discussions of the historical, technical, and aesthetic responsibilities of digital photography course.

-A prerequisite for Calculus, students master topics that include recognizing parent functions; graphing functions (polynomial, rational, logarithmic, and exponential); solving quadratic equations and inequalities; solving systems of equations using matrices.
+Students will master topics that include recognizing parent functions, graphing functions (polynomial, rational, logarithmic, and exponential), solving quadratic equations and inequalities, and solving systems of equations using matrices.

-This course surveys the areas of mathematics that constitute prerequisite skills for the study of calculus.
+This course surveys the mathematics areas that constitute prerequisite skills for calculus study.
+Much of the course is the study of functions: algebraic, trigonometric, exponential, and logarithmic

 Prekindergarten students continue to develop skills for reading through listening and retelling stories and poems.